s-yuflih/Graded-Assignment-DataScience/README.md

-# Graded-Assignment-DataScience
+# Graded Assignment: Create and Share Jupyter Notebook
-The final assignment that consists of: create a Jupyter Notebook, insert code and markdown cells, and share the notebook through GitHub
+The final assignment that consists of:
+- Create a Jupyter Notebook,
+- Insert code and markdown cells,
+- Share the notebook through GitHub